onuse/em-brain/docs/ARCHITECTURE.md

 ## Core Paradigm

 This architecture implements continuous field-based intelligence where cognition emerges from the topology and dynamics of a 4D tensor field.
-The system combines predictive processing with self-modifying dynamics to create a truly autonomous artificial brain.
+The system operates through pure field dynamics without reward signals, creating truly autonomous artificial life.

 ## Fundamental Principles